hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 These Ansible playbooks use the Python libraries of the HPE GreenLake Python SDK.
 Install the SDK using this command:

+**...Below command will change and use the newly available repository...**

 ```shell
 $pip install git@github.hpe.com:sijeesh-kattumunda/greenlake_data_services_python.git
 ```

 Cloning the DSCC GitHub repo
 To clone the repo, execute the following command on the machine where you installed Ansible:

+**...Below command will change and use the newly available repository...**

 ```shell
 $git clone git@github.hpe.com:sijeesh-kattumunda/greenlake-data-services-ansible.git